If you haven’t seen it:

 I don’t think that anybody in the last fifty years has actually seen this film from the beginning.
 It is one of those films that is often on TV on Sunday afternoons, and people stumble across it half way through and find themselves unable to turn it off.

 And what a great film it is!
-The courage and resilience these characters show make me feel rather ashamed of the way I panic a little whenever I find myself in sunny weather without a hat.
+The courage and resilience these characters show make me feel rather ashamed of the way I panic a little whenever I find myself outdoors in sunny weather without access to a hat.
 Ice Cold in Alex shows us how we can accomplish anything if we are determined enough, and it shows us the importance of putting the handbrake on when we park on a hill.

 Did you notice how everyone gets dirty, sweaty, and smelly, except the lovely Sylvia Syms?
 While the men are wallowing about in quicksand and washing themselves in petrol, Sylvia considers her appearance, and stays well out of the way.
 Sensible girl.
 Have I mentioned how lovely I think she is?